How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 Basically, it means realizing that authority websites don’t rely on a few keywords to determine their success, and then adjusting your niche analysis strategy to suit.

-There are various definitions for what an authority model is, and everyone has their own idea of how an authority site should be built.
+There are various definitions for what an authority model is, and everyone has their own idea of how an authority blog should be built.
 For me, it literally means becoming an authority in the niche.

 If my niche is blue widgets, I’m looking to be the central resource for everything about blue widgets.